JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 \dfig{body;JuliaRL_BEAR_Pendulum.png}

 Uncertainty Weighted Actor-Critic (UWAC)\dcite{DBLP:conf/icml/0001ZSSZSG21} is an improvement of BEAR.
-It can be implemented by adding Dropout to BEAR's Q network.
+It can be implemented by adding Dropout in BEAR's Q network.

 ##### FisherBRC
-FisherBRC \dcite{DBLP:conf/icml/KostrikovFTN21} is a policy-constraint offline RL algorithm, which uses Fisher distance to constrain.
+FisherBRC\dcite{DBLP:conf/icml/KostrikovFTN21} is a policy-constraint offline RL algorithm, which uses Fisher distance to constrain policy.
 The pseudocode of FisherBRC:

 \dfig{body;FisherBRC.png}

-Firstly, it needs to pre-train a behavior policy $\mu$ by Behavior Cloning.
-In official python implementation, it adds an entropy term in negative log-likelihood of actions in a given state.
+Firstly, it needs to pre-train a behavior policy $\mu$ using Behavior Cloning.
+In official python implementation, it adds an entropy term in the negative log-likelihood of actions in a given state.
 Mathematical formulation:

 $$\mathcal{L}(\mu) = \mathbb{E}[-\log \mu(s|a) + \alpha \mathcal{H}(\mu)]$$